auth0/docs/articles/libraries/lock/ui-customization.md

 ### Adding a new UI element using JavaScript

 This code adds a new button to the widget.
-Since the widget runs as part of the same DOM of the page, you can maniuplate it in the way you want.
+Since the widget runs as part of the same DOM of the page, you can manipulate it in the way you want.

 ![](https://cdn.auth0.com/img/lock-add-btn.png)